 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-If and when you do succumb, you want to know what you’ve got as soon as you know you’re not 100 percent.
 The viruses that cause colds and flu are completely different, but symptoms of the illnesses can be similar—and most would agree, pretty miserable.
 Here’s a breakdown of cold vs. flu symptoms.

 Cold vs. Flu Symptoms

 Both the common cold and the flu are transmitted two ways: person to person, usually through droplets in the air when a sick person coughs or sneezes; and by coming into contact with surfaces that have the viruses on them and then touching your eyes, nose, or mouth.
 Young children are especially adept at spreading such viruses through both means of transmission, though germs are known to spread pretty fast through offices too.

 Symptoms of a cold can take up to three days to appear after exposure to the virus.
 The most common symptoms include: